 The investor will then own all or a proportion of the talent’s economic rights rather than the club where the talent is being showcased.
 The investment is realised when the talent can be transferred for profit.
 This practice has been entrenched since football transformed from amateur sport to serious business and has become a legitimate revenue source upon which the survival of certain clubs as well as their ability to comply with financial fair play regulations depend.

-The problem with TPO was not that most fair minded people in football governance decried any investor performing such a positive function, a fair return on their investment.
+According to Samuel Okoronkwo, the problem with TPO was not that most fair minded people in football governance decried any investor performing such a positive function, a fair return on their investment.
 The concern arose from the fact that these investors are not registered with and regulated by the football regulatory authorities.
 Their practices and ethics are therefore opaque and their motives may be entirely financial, even ulterior rather than sporting.
 This, if unchecked would give them such undue influence over their players and client clubs which could compromise the integrity of football matches and competitions with destabilising effects on the beautiful game.

 From this perspective a high ranking English football official described TPO as “… an unedifying trade in young people that rips the heart out of the clubs which try to develop players, sell them and reinvest in more player development”.
 Gordon Taylor, chief executive of the Professional Footballers’ Association said that “…it is like trading in human beings.
 And it’s destabilizing for outsiders to have a financial interest in players.”
 And by Richard Scudamore, chief executive of the English Premier League, as comparable to “indentured slavery”.